huzaifa7399/email-editor-practice/README.md

-# This Is a Repo With examples for each React Hook
+# This Is a Repo With examples for

-## This was made in the following youtube tutorial: [React Hooks Explained](https://youtu.be/LlvBzyy-558)
+# All React Hooks

+# Image crop with react-image-crop

+# Drag and drop Email template editor with grapesjs